Archer261/work-day-scheduler/README.md

     **Solution:** A textarea element is generated upon page load using a function

 5. WHEN I click the save button for that time block, THEN the text for that event is saved in local  storage

+    **Solution:** Add event listener function that takes in the click of a button element

+6. WHEN I refresh the page, THEN the saved events persist

     **Solution:**